Operational guidelines for the Danish Helpline

 The use of method

-The organization’s methodological choices go across counseling activities and ensure uniformity and quality of the advice the young person encounters.
-The method consists of five concrete basic principles, which create coherence between the organization’s values, goals and practice, in the meeting between the young person and the counselor.
+The organisation’s methodological choices go across counselling activities and ensure uniformity and quality of the advice the young person encounters.
+The method consists of five concrete basic principles, which create coherence between the organisation’s values, goals and practice, in the meeting between the young person and the counsellor.

 1. Present opportunities, rather than telling the young person what is the right thing to do.
-It is important that we leave it up to the young person to make the decisions about what he / she wants to do, because the young people are the experts in their own lives.
+It is important that we leave it up to the young person to make the decisions about what they want to do, because the young people are the experts in their own lives.

-3. Externalize the problems so that the young person can understand his / her situation as something he / she can change.
-We often meet young people who almost experience themselves as a pseudonym with the problem they experience.
-We need to help them see that they contain a lot of other things.
+3. Externalise the problems so that the young person can understand their situation as something they can change.
+We often meet young people who almost completely identify with the problem they experience.
+We need to help them see that they consist of a lot of other things.

 4.Normalize when possible so that it becomes clear to the young people that what they are experiencing may not be as abnormal or strange as they think.